elyra-ai/elyra/docs/source/user_guide/code-snippets.md

 ```
 NOTE: `code` field content must be a string array split by line.

 Once code snippet extension is in use, the application component retrieves the metadata from the server
 through a REST API, and displays each snippet by `display_name` in the extension UI.
 Each snippet item can then be expanded on click, also displaying the `code` content.

 ![Code Snippet Sample](../images/code-snippet-expanded.png)

-Currently, the application does not support full integration of adding the code into the editor by
-clicking the `+` button, although it does allow the user to manually copy the snippet and paste it
+By clicking on the **copy** button, the content of the code snippet is copied into the system clipboard.

-in the editor.
+The **+** button inserts the code snippet content into the editor tab in focus.
+If the widget in focus is not an editor, an error is displayed.
+Code snippets are automatically added as code blocks in markdown files and notebook markdown cells.
+When inserting snippets into executable editors (ie. a notebook code cell or a python file editor), the extension will verify kernel language compatibility, warning the user when a mismatch is detected.